Typical and atypical properties of periodic Teichmueller geodesics: Algebraically primitive Teichm uller curves

-\begin{corollary} For a component ${\cal Q}$ of a stratum in genus $g\geq 3$, all affine invariant submanifolds of rank one whose field of definition is of degree $g$ over $\mathbb{Q}$ are contained in a finite collection of affine invariant submanifolds of rank at most two. \end{corollary} \begin{proof} Let $\mathfrak{C}$ be the collection of all rank one affine invariant submanifolds of ${\cal Q}$ whose field of definition is a number field of degree $g$ over $\mathbb{Q}$.
+\begin{corollary} For a component ${\cal Q}_+$ of a stratum in genus $g\geq 3$, all affine invariant submanifolds of rank one whose fields of definition are of degree $g$ over $\mathbb{Q}$ are contained in a finite collection of affine invariant submanifolds of rank at most two. \end{corollary} \begin{proof} Let $\mathfrak{C}$ be the collection of all rank one affine invariant submanifolds of ${\cal Q}$ whose field of definition is a number field of degree $g$ over $\mathbb{Q}$.
 For each ${\cal C}_+\in \mathfrak{C}$, the restriction of the bundle ${\cal L}$ to ${\cal C}_+$ splits as a sum of flat holomorphic line bundles which are invariant under the Gauss-Manin connection.
 Thus by Proposition \ref{realanalytic} and its proof, all but finitely many elements of $\mathfrak{C}$ are submanifolds of a finite set of affine invariant submanifolds of ${\cal Q}$ of rank at most $g-1$.

-Now if ${\cal B}_+$ is an affine invariant manifold of rank contained in $[3,g-1]$ which contains some ${\cal C}_+\in \mathfrak{C}$ then by Corollary \ref{fieldembed} the above reasoning can be applied to ${\cal B}_+$.
+Now if ${\cal B}_+$ is an affine invariant manifold of rank contained in $[3,g-1]$ which contains some ${\cal C}_+\in \mathfrak{C}$ then by Corollary \ref{fieldembed}, the above reasoning can be applied to ${\cal B}_+$.
 In finitely many steps we find finitely many proper affine invariant manifolds ${\cal C}_1,\dots,{\cal C}_k \subset {\cal Q}_+$ of rank at most two which contain every ${\cal C}_+\in \mathfrak{C}$.
 This is the statement of the corollary. \end{proof}

-Now we are ready to complete the proof of Theorem \ref{cyclic}.
+Now we are ready to complete the proof of Corollary \ref{cyclic}.

 \begin{corollary} For $g\geq 3$ the $SL(2,\mathbb{R})$-orbit closure of a typical periodic orbit in any component of a stratum is the entire stratum. \end{corollary} \begin{proof} Let ${\cal Q}$ be a component of a stratum and let $U\subset {\cal Q}$ be a non-empty open set.
 Then a typical periodic orbit for $\Phi^t$ passes through $U$ \cite{H13}.
-Thus by Proposition \ref{realanalytic}, the $SL(2,\mathbb{R})$-orbit closure of a typical periodic orbit either is an affine invariant manifold of rank $g$, or it is an affine invariant manifold of rank one.
+Thus by Theorem \ref{finite} (see also \cite{MW15,MW16}), the $SL(2,\mathbb{R})$-orbit closure of a typical periodic orbit either equals the entire stratum, or it is an affine invariant manifold of rank one.

-By Theorem 1.3 of \cite{MW15}, an proper affine invariant submanifold ${\cal C}$ of ${\cal Q}$ of rank $g$ equals the hyperelliptic locus of ${\cal Q}$ and ${\cal Q}$ is not a hyperelliptic component.
-Then a typical periodic orbit omits this locus.
-Thus we are left with ruling out that the rank of the orbit closure equals one.

 By the second part of Theorem \ref{theolyapunov}, the trace field of a typical perodic orbit $\gamma$ is totally real and of degree $g$ over $\mathbb{Q}$.
 If the rank of the $SL(2,\mathbb{R})$-orbit closure ${\cal C}$ of $\gamma$ equals one then this trace field is the field of definition of ${\cal C}$ \cite{LNW15}.
 Thus the corollary follows from Corollary \ref{teichmullercurve}. \end{proof}